How to Add Page Numbers to PDFs Using C#

 $vbLabelText $csharpLabel

-Building upon the previous code example, the following code will apply page numbers exclusively to even page indexes.
-Since we are filtering for even page indexes, the resulting PDF will apply numbers on only odd page numbers.
+Building on the previous example, this code applies page numbers exclusively to even page indexes.
+Since filtering is for even page indexes, the resulting PDF shows numbers on odd page numbers.
 Page indexes begin at zero, while page numbers start from one.
+This technique suits documents following traditional book formatting or when working with merged PDF documents.

 :path=/static-assets/pdf/content-code-examples/how-to/page-numbers-even-pages.cs